robier/Holiday/README.md

 - [ ] add support for holidays that last more than 1 day
 - [ ] add more default holidays
-- [ ] add more test coverage
+- [ ] increase test coverage

 Licence
 -------

-This project is developed under MIT licence.
+This library is developed under MIT licence.